netbox-community/netbox-zero-to-hero/README.md

 ## Modules

 ### [Module 1: Introduction](modules/1-Introduction/1-introduction.md)
+- NetBox overview
-- NetBox overview, what it is and is not
+- What NetBox Is (and what it isn't)
 - Introduction to the Web Interface and the REST API

 ### Module 2: Setting up the Site